lightning/bolts/05-onchain.md

 ## Penalty Transactions Weight Calculation

-There are three different scripts for penalty transactions, with the following witnesses weights (details of weight computation are in [Appendix A](#appendix-a-expected-weights)):
+There are three different scripts for penalty transactions, with the following witness weights (details of weight computation are in [Appendix A](#appendix-a-expected-weights)):

     to_local_penalty_witness: 160 bytes